We are all experiencing a dramatic and waiting situation, from any point of view we analyze it.

 - GPS tracking to act as AVL (an example here)

-- load list of users who made a reservation
+- boarding list of users who made a reservation

 - trip planner with the list of stops